You see your goldfish turning black and you’re worried. But should you be?

 In this article, we reveal the top 4 reasons why goldfish turn black, and – for each possible reason – we explain what you need to do to keep your fish safe and healthy.

 Why is my goldfish turning black?

-It’s not unusual for goldfish-keepers to notice their goldfish turning black.
+It’s not unusual for goldfish keepers to notice their goldfish turning black.

-Black marks can appear on the head, the scales, the tail, or you may notice your goldfish’s fins turning black.
+Black marks can appear on the head, the scales, and the tail, or you may notice your goldfish’s fins turning black.

-Black marks suddenly appearing on your goldfish can be nothing to worry about, or they can be the sign of a serious problem.
+Black marks suddenly appearing on your goldfish can be nothing to worry about, or they can be a sign of a serious problem.
 It’s therefore important to work out the reasons why your goldfish is turning black as quickly as possible and start treatment if necessary.

 4 reasons why goldfish turn black

 - Healing from injury

 - Natural coloration changes